yogendrasri/blockchainbean2/README.md

 * #### Create the channel
   - Navigate to the <b>Channels</b> tab in the left navigation.
   - Click <b>Create channel</b>.
-  - Give the channel a name, `mychannel`.
+  - Give the channel a name, `channel1`.
   - Select the orderer you created, `Orderer` from the orderers drop-down list.
   - Select the MSP identifying the organization of the channel creator from the drop-down list.
 This should be `Org1 MSP (org1msp)`.
   - Associate available identity as `Org1 Admin`.